 Coding

 Although my partner isn’t working, I still am.
-My work has always been remote, so things haven’t changed all that much.
-There’s a cool project I’ve been working on with the folks over at Stackbit which I hope to be able to share soon.
+My work has always been remote, so things have mostly stayed the same.
+There’s a cool project I’ve been working on with the folks over at Stackbit, which I hope to share soon.
 Stay tuned.

 I’ve also been working on getting some of my Spreadsheets out in public.
-An early version of my bookmarks is already up and there’s more to come.
+An early version of my bookmarks is already up; there’s more to come.
 Thanks to Hasura’s webhooks, I can automate the deployment of this site with every new bookmark saved to the database.
 Good stuff.

 Digest

-But although I’m working as much as ever, there are still plenty of hours during the day that I have to fill with something.
+But although I’m working as much as ever, I still have plenty of hours during the day to fill with something.

-And we’ve finally reached the point where we browsed Netlify brainlessly hoping to find something interesting but to no avail.
-And our favorite YouTubers aren’t making videos fast enough.
-So we’ve now started watching some questionable stuff.
+And we’ve finally reached the point where we browsed Netlify brainlessly, hoping to find something interesting, but to no avail.
+And our favorite YouTubers need to make videos faster.
+So, we’ve now started watching some questionable stuff.
 Like all the Tremors movies.
-Did you know they made 5‽ I don’t know why either?
+Did you know they made five ‽ I don’t know why, either.

 Also, I finally bought a Nintendo Switch.
 Two.
 My partner has been playing Animal Crossing like the rest of the planet, but I wanted to catch up on my long backlog of games.
 And will likely pick up Zelda BoW in a couple of keeps.
 So there’s plenty to keep me occupied.